VY Canis Majoris (VY CMa) is an exceptionally large, luminous red hypergiant star located in the constellation Canis Major.

 VY Canis Majoris compared to the Sun

-VY Canis Majoris is large enough to produce a hypernova, or superluminous supernova, when it explodes.
+VY Canis Majoris is large enough to produce a hypernova, or superluminous supernova.
 Hypernovae produce a considerably higher amount of energy than regular supernovae, as well as long-duration gamma ray bursts, which are among the most energetic events observed in the universe.

-When VY CMa explodes, it may release more energy than 100 standard supernovae, as well as enormous quantities of gamma rays.
-Being almost 4,000 light years away, the star is too distant from Earth for its explosion to affect us, but the hypernova event would almost certainly destroy any life on any planets in its range.
+When VY CMa reaches the end of its life cycle, it may release more energy than 100 standard supernovae, as well as enormous quantities of gamma rays.
+Being almost 4,000 light years away, the star is too distant from Earth for the supernova to affect us, but a hypernova event would almost certainly destroy any life on any planets in its range.

 VY Canis Majoris

 Right ascension: 07h 22m 58.32877s

 Mass: 30 to 40 solar masses

 Luminosity: 270,000 solar luminosities